 In its leading front-page article, the paper quotes Mitrovica-based political analyst Nexhmedin Spahiu as saying that the implementation of the agreement on the revitalisation of the Ibar Bridge is “a deal over a deal”.
 According to Spahiu, the road will remain blocked and Serbs will continue to withstand the agreement.
-“Serbia’s primary objective was for the road to remain blocked, namely to have only a square only for pedestrians,” he added.
+“Serbia’s primary objective was for the road to remain blocked, thus having only a square for pedestrians only,” he added.
 The paper further reports that a hand grenade was thrown on Tuesday at midnight near the bridge.
 Law enforcement authorities did not rule out the possibility of the attack being related to the removal of the barricade.

-One month detention for Serb who demolished minaret (dailies)
+One month detention for Serb who demolished the minaret (dailies)

-The Basic Court in Gjilan/Gnjilane has decided to put in a one month detention the 35-year old Serb from Pasjan who attempted to demolish the minaret of a mosque in the village of Velekincë.
+The Basic Court in Gjilan/Gnjilane has decided on a one-month detention for the 35-year old Serb from Pasjan who attempted to demolish the minaret of a mosque in the village of Velekincë.
 Media also report that Kosovo Deputy Prime Minister, Branimir Stojanovic, condemned the act and criticized security institutions for failing to protect religious sites.

 Nikolic admits Serbia cannot join EU without recognising Kosovo (Lajmi)

-The President of Serbia, Tomislav Nikolic, said on Tuesday after his meeting with the Prime Minister of Sweden, that Chapter 35 of Serbia’s negotiations with the European Union for EU membership, represents and obstacle, if it means recognition of Kosovo.
-“I have initiated the discussions of the most senior level with Pristina, while Kosovo is not willing to implement everything that was reached with the agreement, especially on establishment of the Association of the Serb-majority Municipalities.
+The President of Serbia, Tomislav Nikolic, said on Tuesday after his meeting with the Prime Minister of Sweden, that Chapter 35 of Serbia’s negotiations with the European Union for EU membership represents an obstacle if it means recognition of Kosovo.
+“I have initiated discussions with the most senior level in Pristina, while Kosovo is not willing to implement everything that was agreed, especially on the establishment of the Association of the Serb-majority Municipalities.
 Serbia is a small country with a big nation, it has its own state, history, tradition and culture.
 It is impossible to give up one thousand years of history,” Nikolic said.